 Total cost (Approximate amount)

-The Bank will require the promoter to ensure that contracts for the implementation of the project are tendered in accordance with the relevant applicable EU procurement legislation, Directives 2014/23/EU or 2014/24/EU, where applicable, as well as Directive 92/13/EEC or Directive 89/665/EEC as interpreted by the Court of Justice of the EU, with publication of tender notices in the Official Journal of the EU, as and where required.
+The promoter has been assessed by the EIB as being a private company not being subject to EU rules on public procurement or concessions.
+However, if after the project appraisal the EIB were to conclude that the promoter is after all subject to EU public procurement legislation 2014/24/EU where applicable, then the Bank would require the promoter to ensure that contracts for the implementation of the project will be tendered in accordance with the relevant applicable EU procurement legislation Directive 2014/24/EU, where applicable, as well as Directive 89/665/EEC as interpreted by the Court of Justice of the EU, with the publication of tender notices in the Official Journal of the EU, as and where required.

 Before financing approval by the Board of Directors, and before loan signature, projects are under appraisal and negotiation.
 The data provided on this page is therefore indicative and cannot be considered to represent official EIB policy (see also the Explanatory notes).